wohaco/despace/venus.md

    1. **[Zond‑1](zond_1.md)** (1964.04.02).
 Measured the interplanetary plasma, cosmic rays, & atomic H density along the Lyman‑alpha lines throughout the flight & until the failure.
    1. **[Venera‑5](venera_5_6.md)** (1969.01.05), **[Venera‑6](venera_5_6.md)** (1969.01.10).
 Provided data of the solar wind in the vicinity of Venus & its interaction with the planet.
    1. **[Mariner‑10](mariner_10.md)** (1973.11.04).
 1st in situ solar wind data from inside the Venus orbit.
    1. **[Venera‑9](venera_9_10.md)** (1975.06.08), **[Venera‑10](venera_9_10.md)** (1975.06.14).
-Analyzed thermal radiation of the planet & its plasma environment, the cause of the ashy glow of Venus was clarified — it turned out all because of the light of strongly ionized atoms of O & CO — the ashy light is a close relative of Earth's auroras «smeared» across the surface due to the lack of a magnetic field.
+Analyzed thermal radiation of the planet & its plasma environment, the cause of the ashy glow of Venus was clarified — it turned out all because of the light of strongly ionized atoms of O & CO — the ashy light is a close relative of Earth's auroras “smeared” across the surface due to the lack of a magnetic field.
    1. **[Pioneer‑Venus‑1](pioneer_venus_1.md)** (1978.05.20).
 Investigated the interaction of the solar wind with the ionosphere & the magnetic field in the vicinity of Venus.
    1. **[Pioneer‑Venus‑2](pioneer_venus_2.md)** (1978.08.08).
 Determined the effect of solar radiation & interplanetary space.
 Measured the atmo & solar wind interactions, & the penetration of the solar flow.
    1. **[Venera‑11](venera_11_12.md)** (1978.09.09), **[Venera‑12](venera_11_12.md)** (1978.09.14).
 Studied the scattering & absorption of solar radiation in the atmo.